Snehil2103/TCL-workshop/README.md

 SDC - Synopsys Design Constraints format is industry standard format which is widely accepted by many EDA tools for various stages flow.

-- Algorithm :
+- ALGORITHM :

  - From the constraints.csv file, a matrix named 'constraints' is created using the command ```::struct::matrix constraints```
  - A rectangular search space is created and values in that space are accessed through row and column numbers
  - After accessing the values, they are converted to SDC format through TCL code
  - This is done seperately for clock, input and output constraints

 ![Screenshot 2025-06-21 123542](https://github.com/user-attachments/assets/86019fd5-9d4a-4e8e-b9e5-d2bc13d924ef)